ValveSoftware/steam-runtime/doc/possible-designs.md

 ## <a name="ldlp-2018">2018 `LD_LIBRARY_PATH` scout runtime</a>

-(Status quo for non-Flatpak users running native Linux games, or Proton 5.0 or older.)
+(Status quo for non-Flatpak users running most native Linux games with default configuration, or Proton 5.0 or older.)

     |----------------------------
     |                    Host system